ADR Financial Group logo

 ADR Financial Group Review

-ADR Financial Group is a business funding advisory company founded by Ratiq 'Tiq' DeWitt and Alexis 'Lex' DeWitt, positioning themselves as specialists in zero-percent interest business credit acquisition.
+ADR Financial Group is a business funding advisory company founded by Ratiq 'Tiq' DeWitt and Alexis 'Lex' DeWitt, positioning themselves as staff context in zero-percent interest business credit acquisition.
 The company focuses on helping startups, entrepreneurs, and business owners access interest-free capital by leveraging personal credit profiles to build business credit reports.

 ADR Financial Group offers two primary service models: a Do-It-Yourself Course program and a Done-With-You Service program.
 The DIY course ($680+ credit score recommended) includes access to 244+ credit card lenders, a lenders list, inquiry removal tools, AI-powered credit repair training, and personal coaching calls twice weekly for one year, targeting funding within 14 days.
 The Done-With-You Service (700+ FICO required) provides 1-on-1 credit strategy sessions with a guaranteed $50K+ minimum, personalized funding guides, application prep, and faster 7-day funding timelines.
-Both programs emphasize securing 0% interest funding without requiring financial statements, tax returns, or collateral, while protecting personal credit scores by reporting to business credit only.
+Both programs emphasize securing advertised 0% interest to verify funding without requiring financial statements, tax returns, or collateral, while protecting personal credit scores by reporting to business credit only.

 ADR Financial Group distinguishes itself by claiming an 'all-in-one solution' that integrates strategic funding acquisition, business structure development, and established bank relationships.
 They advertise guaranteed minimum funding amounts ($50K in the DIY program, $50K+ in the service program) and provide success story testimonials showing funded amounts ranging from $20,000 to $75,000.
 The company operates through a free masterclass funnel model to acquire leads and emphasizes industry relationships that purportedly provide access to favorable lending terms.